NOGA: General Classification of Economic Activities, Switzerland

 Upcoming versions

-The release of NACE Rev. 2.1 obliges EU Member States to update their national systems accordingly.
-The FSO is currently in the process of reviewing the current NOGA 2008.
+Following the release of NACE Rev. 2.1, the FSO is currently in the process of reviewing the current NOGA 2008.
 It is expected that NOGA 2025 will be published in January 2025 and enter into force on in 2026.

 Further Resources